Complete Guide to Halloween in Orlando

 Mickey's Not-So-Scary Halloween Party

 Here, you'll find the huge Boo to You parade featuring all your favourite characters (including the villains), as well as scarily-good food and drink.
 Plus, plenty of family photo opportunities throughout.
-This year's live show is the Hocus Pocus Villain Spectacular.
+This year's live show is the Hocus Pocus Villain Spelltacular.
 Inspired by the 1993 film, the mischievous Sanderson Sisters return beside amazing dancers, wild visual projections and otherworldly special effects that prove it's fun to be bad.

 Your family can even dress up for the occasion, as this is one of the few Halloween events where costumes are allowed.
 So, whether you want to be a scary Cinderella or reveal your inner Evil Queen, it's a night out not to be missed.